rochars/wavefile/README.md

     value: ''
 }
 ```

 Where "chunkId" may be any RIFF tag:
 https://sno.phy.queensu.ca/~phil/exiftool/TagNames/RIFF.html#Info

 ## Contributing to wavefile

 **wavefile** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

 See [CONTRIBUTING.md](https://github.com/rochars/wavefile/blob/master/CONTRIBUTING.md) for details.

 ### Style guide

 **wavefile** code should follow the Google JavaScript Style Guide:
 https://google.github.io/styleguide/jsguide.html

 ### Code of conduct

 This project is bound by a Code of Conduct: The [Contributor Covenant, version 1.4](https://github.com/rochars/wavefile/blob/master/CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

+## Creator's note

+The creator of **wavefile**, @rochars, added this note to the README on the original project:

+### MOVING AWAY FROM GITHUB (2020-03-08)

+Microsoft, owner of GitHub, was one of the main backers of the current fascist regime in Brazil and also of the coup d'etat that led to the present situation of my country.

+It paid well: The brazilian government was required to run all its systems on open-source software.
+After the coup d'etat this changed, the goverment began purchasing Microsoft licenses and migrating all their systems to Windows.

+It is not just a case of business malpractice - there is a genocide going on in Brazil and many people, including myself, have lived under constant death threats for the past couple years bacause of our positions against the current fascist regime.
+Many have been murdered or incarcerated.
+Poverty and violence skyrocketed.

+**This software will keep being released in NPM as always - only the repository will be moved.
+Projects depending on this software will not be affected.**

+For Microsoft owners and collaborators: you have a lot of blood in your hands.
+I will not share my work with people of your kind.

+---

 ## References

 ### Papers

 https://tech.ebu.ch/docs/tech/tech3285.pdf
 https://tech.ebu.ch/docs/tech/tech3306-2009.pdf
 http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/WAVE.html